sagemath/trac_to_gh/Issue 2527.md

 # Issue 2527: get doctests for congroup.py and congroup_element.py up to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2527

 Original creator: was